marcoantonioni/cp4ba-utilities/README.md

 It autonomously reboots all the nodes of the Openshift cluster.
 It is possible to select between workers, master and both.

+3. configure-bastudio-ci-cd

+Sequence of operations to configure BAStudio with GIT for CI/CD.